scalr-tutorials/webhook/README.md

 http://yourserver:9000/hooks/redeploy-webhook
 ```

-Check [webhook parameters page](https://github.com/adnanh/webhook/wiki/Webhook-Parameters) to see how to override the ip, port and other settings such as hook hotreload, verbose output, etc, when starting the [webhook](https://github.com/adnanh/webhook/).
+Check [webhook parameters page](https://github.com/adnanh/webhook/wiki/Webhook-Parameters) to see how to override the ip, port and other settings such as hook hotreload, verbose output, etc, when starting the [webhook](https://github.com/scalr-tutorials/webhook/).

 By performing a simple HTTP GET or POST request to that endpoint, your specified redeploy script would be executed.
 Neat!

 However, hook defined like that could pose a security threat to your system, because anyone who knows your endpoint, can send a request and execute your command.
 To prevent that, you can use the `"trigger-rule"` property for your hook, to specify the exact circumstances under which the hook would be triggered.
 For example, you can use them to add a secret that you must supply as a parameter in order to successfully trigger the hook.
 Please check out the [Hook rules page](https://github.com/adnanh/webhook/wiki/Hook-Rules) for detailed list of available rules and their  usage.

 # Using HTTPS
-[webhook](https://github.com/adnanh/webhook/) by default serves hooks using http.
-If you want [webhook](https://github.com/adnanh/webhook/) to serve secure content using https, you can use the `-secure` flag while starting [webhook](https://github.com/adnanh/webhook/).
+[webhook](https://github.com/scalr-tutorials/webhook/) by default serves hooks using http.
+If you want [webhook](https://github.com/scalr-tutorials/webhook/) to serve secure content using https, you can use the `-secure` flag while starting [webhook](https://github.com/scalr-tutorials/webhook/).
 Files containing a certificate and matching private key for the server must be provided using the `-cert /path/to/cert.pem` and `-key /path/to/key.pem` flags.
 If the certificate is signed by a certificate authority, the cert file should be the concatenation of the server's certificate followed by the CA's certificate.

 # CORS Headers
-If you want to set CORS headers, you can use the `-header name=value` flag while starting [webhook](https://github.com/adnanh/webhook/) to set the appropriate CORS headers that will be returned with each response.
+If you want to set CORS headers, you can use the `-header name=value` flag while starting [webhook](https://github.com/scalr-tutorials/webhook/) to set the appropriate CORS headers that will be returned with each response.

 # Interested in running webhook inside of a Docker container?
-You can use [almir/webhook](https://hub.docker.com/r/almir/webhook/) docker image, or create your own (please read [this discussion](https://github.com/adnanh/webhook/issues/63)).
+You will need to create your own image (please read [this discussion](https://github.com/adnanh/webhook/issues/63)).

 # Examples
 Check out [Hook examples page](https://github.com/adnanh/webhook/wiki/Hook-Examples) for more complex examples of hooks.